hmg pa

 More information

-The South Tyrolean Museum of Hunting and Fishing stays open from April 15 to November 15, 2023, closed on Mondays and on public holidays.
+The South Tyrolean Museum of Hunting and Fishing stays open every year from April to early November, Monday, Tuesday and Wednesday rest days, from mid-June on only Monday rest day.

 Suggest an edit/correction